Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 The Board of Council of Trustees is led by the Chairman, Mr Michael Pragnell.

 Michael Pragnell was appointed a Trustee in March 2010 and Chairman in November 2010.
-He is a member of all Council Committees, except the Audit Committee, which he attends at the invitation of the committee chairman; he chairs the Nomination, Governance, and Renumeration Committee and is currently acting chair of the Finance Committee and a Director of Cancer Research Technology Ltd.
+He is a member of all Council Committees, except the Audit Committee, which he attends at the invitation of the committee chairman, and is a Director of Cancer Research Technology.

 Michael is a non-executive director of VINCI SA, Europe’s largest construction company and a member of the board of INSEAD.
 He was the founder Chief Executive Officer of Syngenta AG (a merger of the agrochemicals and plant bio-science businesses of AstraZeneca and Novartis) based in Switzerland from its public listing in 2000 until his retirement at the end of 2007.